PDF Cover

 Opportunities in the Agricultural Micronutrients

-An important development in the field is the enrichment of crops through biofortification.
+An important development in the field is also the enrichment of crops through biofortification.
 A method that boosts their content by incorporating micronutrients.
 This innovative approach has the potential to revolutionize the Agricultural Micronutrients industry by combating malnutrition and increasing the worth of crops Consequently it presents an enticing prospect, for enterprises operating in this sector.

 Growth Opportunities in North America and Asia Pacific